pagkly/Zed/Investopedia3/The Ins and Outs of Financial Instruments.md

 ### Cash Instruments

 -   The values of cash instruments are directly influenced and determined by the markets.
 These can be securities that are easily transferable.
--   Cash instruments may also be deposits and loans agreed upon by borrowers and [lenders](https://www.investopedia.com/terms/l/lender.asp).
+-   Cash instruments may also be deposits and loans agreed upon by borrowers and [[lenders]](https://www.investopedia.com/terms/l/lender.asp).

 ### Derivative Instruments

--   The value and characteristics of [derivative instruments](https://www.investopedia.com/terms/d/derivative.asp) are based on the vehicle’s underlying components, such as assets, interest rates, or indices.
+-   The value and characteristics of [[derivative instruments]](https://www.investopedia.com/terms/d/derivative.asp) are based on the vehicle’s underlying components, such as assets, interest rates, or indices.
 -   An equity options contract, for example, is a derivative because it derives its value from the underlying stock.
 The option gives the right, but not the obligation, to buy or sell the stock at a specified price and by a certain date.
 As the price of the stock rises and falls, so too does the value of the option although not necessarily by the same percentage.
--   There can be [over-the-counter (OTC)](https://www.investopedia.com/terms/o/otc.asp) derivatives or exchange-traded derivatives.
+-   There can be [[over-the-counter (OTC)]](https://www.investopedia.com/terms/o/otc.asp) derivatives or exchange-traded derivatives.
 OTC is a market or process whereby securities–that are not listed on formal exchanges–are priced and traded.

 ## Types of Asset Classes of Financial Instruments